VISHINATH KAMPASI (1853-1938 ) A GREAT PIONEER OF PRINTING AND PHOTOGRAPHY IN KASHMIR

 Tulamula and a group photo of

-circulated in Social Media including Facebook and Twitter.
+circulated on social media including Facebook and Twitter.

-This Kampasi family had many photographs and old paintings in their residency road
+This Kampasi family had many photographs and old paintings at their Residency Road

-These might have been lost in the post 1990 turmoil.
+These might have been lost in the 1990s turmoil.
 I don't know.

 ( Avtar